L. B. Moerdani: Reorganization of ABRI

 Moerdani immediately took steps to reorganize the Armed Forces, listing cutting costs, improving efficiency, and improving professionalism as his immediate goals.
 During his term, in 1985 the Armed Forces was officially severed from the operational control of the Ministry of Defense to become a separate institution, reporting directly to the office of the President (in his/her capacity as Commander in Chief) while being assisted by the Minister of Defense in matters relating to its constitutional mandates.

-Commanding General of Indonesian Armed Forces, General L.B.
-Moerdani accompanied by Lieutenant Colonel Luhut Binsar Pandjaitan while inspecting Indonesian Special Forces Troops, Kopassus which was about to be deployed for special operation in East Timor.

 Moerdani ratified the results of the 1987 general elections.
 Note his general rank.

 With regards to command structure, Moerdani first eliminated the Regional Defense Commands (Kowilhans), a command structure that had been created in 1969, as well as the joint service National Strategic Command ("Kostranas").
 He then revamped the regional commands system for the Army, Navy, and Air Force.
 The Army's Military Regional Commands (Kodam) were reduced from 16 to 10, the Navy's 8 Regional Naval Commands (Kodaeral) were streamlined into 2 Fleet Headquarters, and the Air Force's 8 Regional Air Force Commands (Kodau) were similarly streamlined into 2 Air Operational Commands, with all commanding officers demoted to being liaison officers for the military regions, which became the primary area organisation for strategic, tactical, and territorial operations for all service branches.
 The National Police was also reorganized with red tape being cut to allow Police forces at the lowest levels to take immediate action and response against criminal activities.

 Moerdani also worked towards decreasing the non-military portion of the Armed Forces Academies' (Akabri) curriculum.
 To improve the quality of the academy's input as well as to strengthen the nationalist base, Moerdani conceptualized a senior high (pre-Academy) school to train the nation's brightest talents to later become members of the national elite group (the school, Taruna Nusantara, is now running and located side by side with the Military Academy in Magelang).
 Moerdani also improved cooperation between the Armed Forces of ASEAN countries.